HandbookHow we hireEngineering Super Day

 Engineering Super Day

 The Super Day is a full onsite day in our office where we work together with you on real problems you might tackle in your future role at Langfuse.
 The goal is to simulate working together for a day—a trial run for both sides to determine whether we enjoy collaborating, coding, and problem-solving together.
+Here is an overview on how we work as a team.

-• Start time: 9:30 AM
+• Start time: 10:30 AM

 • Location: Our office